HOV lane enforcement underway in Las Vegas

 Starting today, motorists driving in high occupancy vehicle lanes in Las Vegas who are not carpooling will be subject to citations from law enforcement.

-Nevada Highway Patrol troopers are saturating the carpool lanes, which stretch from Silverado Rancho Boulevard on Interstate 15 in the south valley to Elkhorn Road on U.S. Highway 95, as enforcement kicks off.
+Nevada Highway Patrol troopers are saturating the carpool lanes, which stretch from Silverado Ranch Boulevard and Interstate 15 in the south valley to Elkhorn Road and U.S. Highway 95 in the north, as enforcement kicks off.

 The Nevada Department of Transportation provided NHP with $10,000 to go toward trooper overtime to coincide with the concentrated enforcement.